-1st Grade Guided Math includes nine units covering all first grade math standards.
+This 1st Grade Math Curriculum includes nine units covering all first grade math standards.
 The units included range from beginning the year with adding and subtracting and counting to ending the year with time and data.
-However, the units can be taught in any order because they are independent of each other.
-So you can match them up to your district’s pacing.
+However, these units can be taught in any order because they are independent of each other.
+You’ll easily be able to match them up to your district pacing guide.

-The units in 1st Grade Guided Math are:
+The topic of the units in 1st Grade Math are:

 - Adding and Subtracting Within 20